MinionAttack/CheckEpisodeOrMovieBot/README.md

  - **Start**: Use this command to display the welcome message.
  - **Status**: Use this command to find out if the bot is working.
 If you do not get a response from this command, the bot is not working.
  - **Options**: Use this command to view help text with information for all available commands.
- - **Series**: Use this command to search for available torrents on an episode of a series.
+ - **Series**: Use this command to search for available torrents for an episode of a series.
 There are two syntaxes, one short and one long:
 	 - **Long syntax**: `/series -name name -season number -episode number -quality number`
 	 - **Short syntax**: `/series -n name -s number -e number -q number`
 	 - **Considerations to take into account**: